jichu4n/basic_wm/README.md

 Basic Window Manager
 ====================

-This is a very simple X window manager that demonstrates how to implement the fundamental functionality of a window manager:
+This is a very simple reparenting, non-compositing X window manager that demonstrates how to implement the fundamental functionality of a window manager:

   * Managing the life cycle of windows
   * Reparenting windows